fimius23/thingy/README.md

 **You can't download ANY tracks with a free account.**

-If you need to get in touch: Sorrow#5631, [Reddit](https://www.reddit.com/user/Sorrow446)

 # Disclaimer
 I will not be responsible for how you use Nugs-DL.
 Nugs brand and name is the registered trademark of its respective owner.